Vihelmet/Trabajos/README.md

 <h2 id="Repository Contents"> :file_folder: Repository Contents</h2>

-The repository for this project includes the following projects:
+The repository includes the following projects:

 * :boat: Battleship: Programming of the classic game in Python.
 * :gear: API Model: Deployment of a machine learning model into an API for consumption.